 Returning students may apply for international or external donor scholarships.
 Presidential scholarships are awarded by the President of Essex County College.
 International scholarships are open to students with F1 visa status.
-Eligibility criteria for external donor scholarships vary.
+Criteria for external donor scholarships vary from one type to another.
 Students receiving financial aid are not eligible for international or presidential scholarships.
 External donor scholarships may be awarded based on a student's unmet financial need.
 Students must apply for scholarships 15 days prior to the last day of classes.
 Application forms for Fall are available during the first week of April and those for Spring are available during the first week of October.